issp-center-dev/Komega/doc/software/en/shiftk_format_en.rst

    **Type :** double (default: ``0.0``)

    **Description :**
-   The parameter of the Dzyaloshinskii-Moriya interation (:math:`D_z`).
+   The parameter of the Dzyaloshinskii-Moriya interaction (:math:`D_z`).

-``cg`` namelist has parameters for specifing the numerical condition for the (Bi)Conjugate-gradient method.
+``cg`` namelist has parameters for specifying the numerical condition for the (Bi)Conjugate-gradient method.

 -  ``MaxLoops``